August in the Garden

 Prop heavily laden branches of fruit trees, to support the weight and prevent damage.
 Make a note, mental or written as to which tree/s and branch/es need to be pruned to help the problem, tie a piece of string or something around the branch to remind you to prune it later.
 Apple trees in particular can grow their branches further and further from the trunk with apples only produced at the ends.

 Set the mower a little higher than normal in hot dry weather.
-Though this year has been blessed with lots of rain so far and lawns in general are still looking very green, we can't assume this will continue.
 Best to mow little and often.

 An effective way to reduce a whitefly infestation is by vacuuming.
-Portable car vacuums are reckoned to be ideal way of doing this, the domestic vacuum may just eat all of your tomato plants at the same time if you're not careful.
+Portable car vacuums are an ideal way of doing this, the mains vacuum may just eat all of your tomato plants at the same time if you're not careful.

 Trim hedges, particularly conifers.